Support for School Governors

 Schools have an important part to play in addressing the health and wellbeing needs of children and young people.
 Since 2007, schools have had a statutory duty to promote pupils' wellbeing.

-The Wiltshire Healthy Schools Programme will offer schools an opportunity to re-affirm their commitment to the whole school approach to health and wellbeing and enable them to re-visit many of the standards they had to achieve to call themselves a 'Healthy School' as part of the previous National Healthy Schools Programme.
+The Wiltshire Healthy Schools Programme offers schools an opportunity to re-affirm their commitment to the whole school approach to health and wellbeing and enable them to re-visit many of the standards they had to achieve to call themselves a 'Healthy School' as part of the previous National Healthy Schools Programme.

 You, as a governor, will be a key part of this process by ensuring the involvement of parents and the whole school community.
 You can also assist by ensuring that the work carried out is planned, monitored and supported in an appropriate way.